 Volunteer Days/Hours: 5:30pm-6:30pm Sundays

 Special Restrictions/Requirements: Volunteers must complete an application, a release form for the gym, and an online Protective Behaviors test.

 Contact: Tysha Austin, Regional Director

 Location: 610 Thimble Shoals Blvd., Suite 201-C, Newport News, VA

-Organization Description: Special Olympics provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.
+Organization Description: We provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
+This gives them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, and other Special Olympics athletes and the community.